rithikasingaravelan/Simple-Calculator/README.md

 # Simple-Calculator
 This is simple calculator webpage by using Bootstrap 5, CSS and Javascript.
-I had created this webpage for practicing javascript.
+🚀🚀 I had created this webpage for practicing javascript 🚀🚀.